 “The US government’s decision to greenlight a potential $3.8 billion arms transfer to Bahrain is disgraceful.
 Not only did the State Department strip the F-16 sale of its human rights conditions amid the kingdom’s worst crackdown in years, but now it has also further expanded the deal to include even more weapons and equipment,” said ADHRB Executive Director Husain Abdulla.
 “Earlier in 2017 the Trump Administration encouraged the Bahraini authorities to increase repression and disregard human rights; now it’s outright rewarding them for doing just that.”

 ADHRB calls on Congress to block the sale of arms to the Government of Bahrain until such time as human rights conditions are re-imposed and the kingdom’s authorities have implemented substantive reforms.
-Moreover, if these sales are in fact confirmed, we call on the Department of Defense, the Department of State, and specifically the US Embassy in Manama to conduct extensive end-use monitoring to ensure that all weaponry is delivered to appropriately vetted units and that small arms – like those included with the patrol boat package – are not able to be used against peaceful protesters.
+Moreover, if these sales are in fact confirmed, we call on the Department of Defense, the Department of State, and specifically the US Embassy in Manama to conduct extensive end-use monitoring to ensure that all weaponry is delivered to appropriately vetted units and that dual-purpose anti-personnel/anti-materiel weapons – like those included with the patrol boat package – are not able to be used against peaceful protesters or political targets.
 ADHRB reiterates its condemnation of the sale and notes that providing continued unconditional military assistance to a government that commits gross human rights violations will only undermine long-term stability and security.